Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 Martian Manhunter (missing cape), and Dr. Fate

-Villains: Kalibak (missing Beta-Club accessory), Darkseid, and Parademon
+Villains: Kalibak (missing Beta-Club accessory), Darkseid, and Parademon (missing weapon)

 Villains: Desaad (missing plastic skirt), Mantis, and Steppenwolf (missing axe)